SaiPavanKiran/PasswordManager/README.md

     - Go to the original repository on GitHub.
     - Click the `New Pull Request` button.
     - Provide a detailed description of your changes and submit the pull request.

+### Download APK
+For users who prefer not to build the project from source, an APK file is provided for direct download and installation.
+You can find the APK file in the `releases` section of the GitHub repository.

 ### Contact Information
 For any questions or support, please contact: